spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

   - environment - dev, test, or prod
   - secrets-yaml - *secrets/deployments/deployment-name/secrets/environment.yaml*

-The final output of the seccond command will be the hub's ingress, indicated by "EXTERNAL-IP".
+The final output of the second command will be the hub's ingress, indicated by "EXTERNAL-IP".

 ##  Set up DNS with Route-53